More articles Thursday 09 June 2016 10:15am

 Well known for their adult books, PS I Love You and Shopaholic, Cecelia Ahern and Sophie Kinsella will be presenting their first children’s books Flawed and Finding Audrey.
 Julia Donaldson is back with three new books across four events, including one with the Gruffalo illustrator Axel Scheffler.
 Famed for The Tiger Who Came to Tea and the Mog series Judith Kerr presents her first new novel in 37 years, Mister Cleghorn’s Seal.

-Illustration is a major part of children’s publishing and features widely in the Baillie Gifford Children’s Programme.
-Alex T Smith is the 2016 illustrator in residence, presenting his many characters through fun workshops, Big Draws and interviews.
+Illustration is a major part of children’s publishing and features widely in our Baillie Gifford Children’s Programme this year.
+Alex T Smith is our 2016 illustrator in residence, presenting his many characters through fun workshops, Big Draws and interviews.
 Jim Kay presents the first look at the illustrated edition of Harry Potter and the Philosophers Stone while French graphic novelist Barroux returns to Charlotte Square Gardens and joins Chris Haughton and Emer Stamp in an event highlighting creative practices and techniques for illustrators.

 Young children’s favourite David Melling’s Hugless Douglas questions if food can be yummy without honey in his new book Hugless Douglas and the Great Cake Bake.
 Children’s Laureate Chris Riddell has been invited to present The Siobhan Dowd Trust Memorial Lecture concentrating on the importance of giving all children access to books.
 Riddell will also bring his own characters to life, encouraging his audience to ask questions that he will draw answers to live in front of his audience.